directus/directus/docs/cloud/projects.md

 [[toc]]

+A Cloud Project is a Directus Instance, the [Infrastructure](/cloud/glossary/#infrastructure) it runs on, as well as all its [data and file assets](/cloud/glossary/#asset-storage).
+All Cloud Projects come [quota-free](/cloud/glossary/#quotas) and include all [Cloud Exclusives](/cloud/glossary/#cloud-exclusives).
+See [Support Options](/cloud/glossary/#support-options) to find out how to get help on your Project.

+There are 3 different Project tiers on Directus Cloud: [Community](#create-a-community-project), [Standard](#create-a-standard-project), and [Enterprise](#create-an-enterprise-project).
+A side-by-side comparison of what is included in each tier can be found on the [Pricing Page](https://directus.io/pricing/).

+See the [Overview](/cloud/overview) to learn how Accounts, Teams and Projects interrelate.

 ## View a Team's Projects

 ![View Projects](https://cdn.directus.io/docs/v9/cloud/projects/projects-20220322A/view-projects-20220322A.webp)

 All of a Team's Projects are listed on the Projects Page.
 For each Project, the following information and shortcuts are provided.
 On Project creation, the provisioning progress will be displayed until fully complete.
-The icon on the far left indicates whether it is online, offline or [inactive](#resume-a-community-project).
+The icon on the far left indicates whether it is online, [offline](/cloud/glossary/#system-status) or [paused](#resume-a-community-project).
 Next to this, the Project Name and Project Slug are given.
-On the right, the Project tier is displayed, followed by shortcuts which allow you to
-<span mi icon>edit</span> edit and <span mi icon>launch</span> access the Project.
-To view a Team's Projects, follow the
+On the right, the Project tier is displayed, followed by shortcuts which allow you to <span mi icon>edit</span> edit and <span mi icon>launch</span> access the Project.
+To view a Team's Projects, follow the steps below.
-steps below.

 1. Open the Team Menu in the Dashboard Header and select the desired Team.
 2. Click **"Projects"**.